 Minsk is the sort of place where you can feel relaxed and at ease without even knowing it.

-Minsk (Belarusian Мiнск and Russian Минск) is the capital and largest city in Belarus, with a population of 1,921,000 in 2014.
+Minsk is the capital and largest city in Belarus, with a population of 1,974,800 in 2017.
 As the national capital, it has special administrative status in the country and it is also the administrative centre of Minsk oblast.
-Perhaps surprisingly, given the geographical size and metaphorical significance of its giant neighbour the Russian Federation, Minsk is also the headquarters of the Commonwealth of Independent States (CIS), which was formed on the breakup of the Soviet Union.
+Perhaps surprisingly, given the geographical size and metaphorical significance of its giant neighbour, the Russian Federation, Minsk is also the headquarters of the Commonwealth of Independent States (CIS), which was formed on the breakup of the Soviet Union.
 In truth, however, the significance of this status is minimal.
-The CIS was always a fluid federation, honoured more in concept than reality, and the extent to which it even actually still exists is very much open to question.
+The CIS has always been a fluid federation, honoured more in concept than in reality.

 My favourite time to be in Minsk is on a Sunday, before breakfast.
 I always set the alarm early and get out on the street as soon as I can lever myself out of bed, just to walk and walk.
 The grandiose buildings and particularly the monuments to the heroism of the city and its people during the privations of war are all the more impressive if you can enjoy them in solitude and in silence.
+Often I ride the metro for hours with a multiple-journey card, picking stations at random and alighting to wander.
+My favourite treat to myself is to get out at Traktorny Zavod (Minsk Tractor Works), emerging from the subway a time traveller, launched back 50 years into the heyday of the Soviet Union.
+Monuments, flags, banners, billboards and the Stalinist architecture of the factory itself proclaim the glory of labour under Lenin’s authoritative gaze.
+And on Sunday you will have the whole place to yourself to meander as you please.
 Inner peace, serenity, a feeling of security and a rare connection with the soul, all on the streets of a major capital city?
 Count on it!